 As we pray for the Lord to send workers in the fields, may we also pray for the Lord to raise up Godly Leaders who will live like Christ before those they lead.
 Manifesting His true nature and walking as a living example before this world is the only true discipleship.

-The Lord never said to go and make members He said to go and make disciples!
-Teaching a members class, disciples class or catechism class is the biggest waste of time.
-True discipleship is a daily lifestyle not a weekly class.
+The Lord never said to go and make members.
+He said to go and make disciples!
+Teaching a membership class, disciples class, or catechism class is the biggest waste of time.
+True discipleship is a daily lifestyle, not a weekly class.
 Equally of no value in the discipleship process is preaching love from a pulpit which is not lived before a disciple daily.
 Information without love is the work of the dead and dry religious system.
 That is why the religious system is not dealing with disciples and has no true disciples.
 In the religious system only money, power, and position create followers.
-The problem with that is when the check stops then they realize that they were only dealing with hirelings.
+The problem with that is when the check stops, then they realize that they were only dealing with hirelings.
 When you get to the place that your ego doesn’t need to finance a following, then and only then are you ready to be a discipler.

 Concentrate on the daily Joy of serving and leave the score up to the Lord!

 3 John 3-4 For I rejoiced greatly when brethren came and testified of the truth that is in you, just as you walk in the truth.
 4 I have no greater joy than to hear that my children walk in truth.

 There is no greater joy than to see a disciple following after the footsteps of Christ whom you have had the privilege and honor to disciple.
 After the tears, the ups and downs, the many hours listening to their pain, there comes the resurrection and the sunrise.
 All glory goes to the Lord because dealing with disciples is not easy unless the Holy Spirit gives us the strength to hang on until that day.

 I leave you with these words;